hampet1/moodtracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The optimal way is to conduct a daily update to allow this app to precisely monitor and track your mood state.

-_For more examples, please refer to the [Documentation](https://example.com)_
+For more info please checkout the website guideline [guideline](https://trackmood.herokuapp.com/home/guideline/)